HPC

 • to see the installed containers at the top of the list (neurodesk containers will take preference over system modules with the same name), run:

-module load --ignore_cache avail
+module --ignore_cache avail

 Starting a new shell